-If you’re just getting started with SEO and your event website is yet to build authority, go for long-tail keywords.
-These phrases often have three or more words, like: “Miami bridal expo 2017.”
+Quick tip: if you’re just getting started with SEO and your event website is yet to build authority, go for long-tail keywords.
+These phrases often have three or more words, like ‘Miami bridal expo 2017’.

 They may not get as many searches as their short-tail counterparts (example: bridal expo).
 But, long tails are less competitive and more specific than the former.